-- Sexuality: meaning, its relation with power - Violence against women: Empirical Examples, Impact on the Lives of Women - Strategies for Change: Policy and management in the school, Women's action groups and Mass media. - Laws related to women, National women commission and other national and international agencies related to women.
+- Women in India (Ancient, Vedic, Post Vedic, Medieval and Present India) - Women in Educational institutions - Women in the structure of knowledge, curriculum and textbooks, classroom and management of the school. - Strategies for Change: Policy and management, In in the school, Women's action groups and Mass media. - Laws related to women, National women commission and other national and international agencies related to women.